 Quantity vs. quality

-But it’s not simply a case of eating more of everything.
+It’s not simply a case of eating more of everything.
 In fact, it is normal to actually be eating less as we grow older.

 Our physical activities lessen as we age.
 So as you’re moving around less, naturally, your energy needs also decrease.
 As do your food portions.